Drywall Installation: The Complete DIY Guide

 What is the difference between drywall and plaster?

-Drywall is made out of gypsum, which is a soft material comprised of sulphite minerals.
+Drywall is made out of gypsum, a soft material comprised of sulphite minerals.
 Sulphite does not easily crack or burn, making it an ideal option for the internal material of a wall.
 Paperboard is sandwiched on either side of the gypsum for added strength.

 Plaster, on the other hand, is a particularly hard-drying material made from lime, water, gypsum, and sand.
 It hardens upon drying and is one of the oldest known building materials in history.
 It is also significantly more expensive and labor-intensive than drywall.